What is a Cabinet?

 These options determine how documents and emails are organized and filed, using either workspaces or folder.
 Learn more about Cabinet Filing Options.

-This section contains miscellaneous settings.
+This section contains various settings.